Rumyra/Talk-Web-Audio/README.md

 # Web Audio & A Little MIDI

-This is the Web Audio & A Little MIDI by [Ruth John](https:/twitter.com/Rumyra)
+This is the Web Audio & A Little MIDI talk by [Ruth John](https:/twitter.com/Rumyra)

 Versions of this talk have been seen at: